Beba Lončar

-Desanka "Beba" Lončar (Serbian Cyrillic: Десанка „Беба“ Лончар; born 28 April 1943) is a former Yugoslav film actress.
+Desanka "Beba" Lončar (Serbian Cyrillic: Десанка „Беба“ Лончар; born 28 April 1943) is a former Yugoslav and Serbian film actress.
 She appeared in 52 films between 1960 and 1982.
 She was born in Belgrade, Serbia.
 Known for her film career during the 1960s and 1970s, she first became a star in native Yugoslavia before moving to Italy where she achieved considerable success.

 Early life

-Growing up in the Belgrade neighbourhood of Dorćol, Lončar became involved with performing at an early age.
+Lončar was born on 28 April 1943 in Belgrade, war-torn Serbia, and grew up in Belgrade's neighbourhood of Dorćol.
+Lončar became involved with performing at an early age.
 During the late 1950s she was given on-camera speaking bits in kids' and youth programmes on the newly launched TV Belgrade.
 She studied acting under the tutelage of director Soja Jovanović who gave Lončar her film debut—an uncredited bit part in 1960's Diližansa snova.

 Career

 Debut

 Lončar's acting break came via being cast, alongside two more first-time film performers: twenty-year-old Boris Dvornik and fifteen-year-old Dušica Žegarac, in France Štiglic's Deveti krug, a Jadran Film-produced Holocaust story about a Jewish family from Zagreb.
 The film would go on to achieve notable critical success.

 By the time Deveti krug was released, sixteen-year-old Lončar had already landed her first lead role—the part of a beautiful young girl Sonja Ilić in the teenage comedy Ljubav i moda produced by Avala Film.